 Political consultants are hired by campaigns to determine public opinion.
 They conduct polls to find out what the public thinks about the issues and their candidate.
 Using this info they package the candidate to perform better in later polling.
 Thus, political consultants determine public opinion in order to determine the public’s opinion.
 Knowledge is power.
-Once you know what the public thinks, you know how to make the public think the way you want it to.
+Once you know what the

 And so the question.
 Do polls reflect the actual preferences of the public or the preferences of the public as shaped by political consultants?

 What are polls?
 Who makes them, and what do they tell us?
 Polls are conducted by the candidates, the networks, the newspapers, and various special interest groups.
 Each has a point of view, an agenda, an axe to grind.
 None are totally objective.
 All are slanted to some degree.
 If there is only one poll that matters, the one on Election Day, why then do we have the others?

 People like to identify with a winner.
 It is human nature.
 So if you can get the public to think that your candidate is on top, even if they are not, that will boost their chances of actuallly winning.
 Polls attempt to become “self-fulfilling” prophecies, that is, predictions that become true simply because the prediction has been made.
 Look at how this dynamic works today.